 The integration of Mimblewimble into Litecoin occurred via the Mimblewimble Extension Block, also known as MWEB.
 Which allows network users to opt for much more confidential and secure transactions.
 MWEB lead developer David Burkett said the update will improve Litecoin’s viability as a cryptocurrency that can be used for everyday transactions, such as paying employee salaries and even buying real estate.

 Mimblewimble is a decentralized protocol focused on privacy.
 The origin of the name of this protocol is given by a spell from the Harry Potter book series.
-The MWEB protocol has as its main function the confidentiality that allows users to hide the information of the transactions.
+Also, the MWEB protocol has as its main function the confidentiality that allows users to hide the information of the transactions.

 The Litecoin network launched its first Mimblewimble testnet in October 2020.
 After experiencing an initial delay due to low community engagement.